>TOPICS

 Bewitched

-If we perceive our shadow aspects on others, we often react to these people with particularly strong aversion, which we cannot always explain to ourselves.
-However, we cannot avoid the other person either, because s/he exerts an uncanny fascination on us.
+When we perceive our shadow aspects in others, we often react to these people with particularly strong aversions, which we cannot always explain to ourselves.
+However, we also cannot avoid the other person because he or she uncannily fascinates us.

 This fascination, which the shadow causes in us, as the strange aspect in us, seduces or even forces us to go beyond the limits of the familiar.
 The Latin fascinare means to enchant, to bewitch.